| Study Abroad

 and what to do with your laptop, cell phone, etc.

 A semester or year stay in Russia requires considerable planning.
 If you will be spending winter months in Russia, luggage can quite easily become unwieldy, which can mean airline charges for overweight bags.
-Keep in mind as well that nearly all of what we recommend bringing is recommended just so that you will have it when you arrive without having to look for places to buy it, sort through brands you likely don't know, etc.
+Planning in advance what you need can help you avoid this (and help you avoid forgetting something important).

 Invest in good, expandable luggage.
 If you plan to pack heavy, you might want a single, rolling utility duffle.
 Consider as well bringing an extra, collapsible duffle bag in your luggage as well.
 This will probably come in handy when you are packing to come back home and have souvenirs, books, and other purchases to bring back.